hackclub/putting-the-you-in-cpu/README.md

 After executing an instruction, the pointer moves forward to immediately after the instruction in RAM so that it now points to the next instruction.
 That's why code runs!
 The instruction pointer just keeps chugging forward, executing machine code in the order in which it's in memory.
 Some instructions can tell the instruction pointer to jump somewhere else instead, or jump different places depending on a certain condition; this makes reusable code and conditional logic possible.

-This instruction pointer is stored in a *register*.
-Registers are small storage buckets that are extremely fast to read and write from.
+This instruction pointer is stored in a [*register*](https://en.wikipedia.org/wiki/Processor_register).
+Registers are small storage buckets that are extremely fast for the CPU to read and write to.
 Each CPU architecture has a fixed set of registers, used for everything from storing temporary values during computations to configuring the processor.

 Some registers are directly accessible from machine code, like `ebx` in the earlier diagram.

 Other registers are only used internally by the CPU, but can often be updated or read using specialized instructions.
-One example is the instruction pointer which can't be read directly but can be updated with, for example, a jump instruction.
+One example is the instruction pointer, which can't be read directly but can be updated with, for example, a jump instruction.

 ### Processors Are Naive

-Let's go back to the original question: what happens when you run an executable file on your computer?
-First, a bunch of magic happens to prepare the execution — we’ll figure all of that out later — but at the end of the process there’s machine code in a file somewhere.
-The operating system loads this into RAM, and it instructs the CPU to jump the instruction pointer to that position in RAM.
+Let's go back to the original question: what happens when you run an executable program on your computer?
+First, a bunch of magic happens to get ready to run it — we’ll work through all of this later — but at the end of the process there’s machine code in a file somewhere.
+The operating system loads this into RAM and instructs the CPU to jump the instruction pointer to that position in RAM.
 The CPU continues running its fetch-execute cycle as usual, so the program begins executing!

 (This was one of those psyching-myself-out moments for me — seriously, this is how the program you are using to read this article is running.
-The CPU is fetching the program's instructions from RAM and running them directly on the CPU in order, and they're rendering this article.)
+Your CPU is fetching your browser's instructions from RAM in sequence and directly executing them, and they're rendering this article.)

 <img src='https://doggo.ninja/CuKAdU.png' width='400' />